 The authority that search engines give you has a significant influence on whether you have successful SEO or not.
 But what exactly is the authority?
 And how does Google evaluate it?
 In this article, we explain the different types that exist and how you can efficiently improve them.

-As an introduction to the subject, it is essential first to talk about the PageRank—the algorithm created by Google to measure the authorithy of Websites.
+As an introduction to the subject, it is essential first to talk about what is PageRank (PR for short).
+This is the algorithm created by Google to measure the authorithy of Websites.
 It was named after its inventor, Larry Page, who is also one of the founders of Google.

 Although for a long time, PageRank was used by webmasters and SEOs to know the quality of sites, it is no longer a public metric.
 Certainly, PageRank is still a valuable part of Google’s internal algorithm, but today we need to use other parameters to understand the authority of a website.